Show All Answers

 The City of Brighton is dedicated to working with restaurants in order to maximize the number of patrons possible at each establishment.
 As such, City staff is providing specific guidelines for those looking to temporarily expand operations safely and timely into adjacent areas including parking lots - details here.

-To find out what sports camps the City of Brighton’s Recreation Center is hosting in June and July, click here.
+The City of Brighton’s Recreation Center is hosting the following sports camps in June and July: Click here.

 The Brighton Police Department will remain open from 7 a.m. to 7 p.m. daily.
 Essential public safety services will continue and measures are in place to continue non-emergency operations.

-City Council meetings are currently being held virtually.
-Events are being assessed based on the evolving nature of COVID-19.
+City events are being assessed based on the evolving nature of COVID-19.

 More information is available on the CDC website.